open-traffic-generator/otg-examples/clab/ixia-c-te-frr/README.md

-# Containerlab with Ixia-c Traffic Engine Back-2-Back
+# Containerlab with Ixia-c Traffic Engine and FRR

 ## Overview
-In this Containerlab-based setup, we demonstrate how to directly deploy Ixia-c Traffic Engine nodes, instead of using Ixia-c-one node type.
+In this Containerlab based setup, we demonstrate how to directly deploy Ixia-c Traffic Engine nodes, instead of using Ixia-c-one node type.
+This setup has an FRR container as a Device Under Test (DUT).
+Finally, we use `otgen` CLI tool to run the test and report statistics.

 ## Preprequisites